Next21Team/Advanced-Kill-Assists/README.md

 - ```aka_frag "1"``` If the value is positive, the player who assisted in the kill will be credited with a frag.
 - ```aka_money "100"``` How much money to pay to the assisted player.
 Payment will be made only if the specified value is greater than zero.
 - ```aka_damage "30.0"``` Universal damage value.
 Its value is determined by the ```aka_algorithm```.
-- ```aka_exp "0"``` How much AES experience to give to the assisted player.
-How much AES experience to give to a player who assisted in a kill.
+- ```aka_exp "0"``` How much AES experience to give to a player who assisted in a kill.
 The output will only occur if a value greater than zero is specified.
+- ```aka_noffreward "1"``` If the value is not zero, the player who assisted in the kill a teammate (friendly fire) will not be credited with a frag, money and AES experience.
 - ```aka_chatmessage "1"``` Display a chat message to the player who assisted in the kill.
 The message template is contained in **data/lang/next21_kill_assist.txt**.
 Special inserts supported:
 ```c
 //		[award]  — Money kill reward equal to aka_money.
 Output without the '$' character.